-Although lockdown is slowly being lifted, gatherings are still restricted, meaning that the official guidance remains that attendance at funerals should be limited to immediate family only.
-The actual numbers permitted depend on the venue, and currently range from 10 to 25.
-Churches are beginning to work out how they can re-open for funeral services with small numbers of people, although many face challenges because many of their volunteer staff are elderly and unable to perform their usual roles, or assist with the increased cleaning requirements.
-While Church buildings are unavailable, burial services are taking place either around the graveside or at crematorium chapels.
+Although some lockdown measures are being lifted, gatherings are still restricted, with the actual numbers permitted depend on the venue.
+These currently range from 15 to a maximum of 30, depending on the size of the venue.
+Some Churches are open for funeral services with limited numbers of people, although many face challenges because many of their volunteer staff are elderly and unable to perform their usual roles, or assist with the increased cleaning requirements.

 However – although funerals at present are much simpler and more intimate affairs than would be the case under normal circumstances, the close family are still finding comfort in being able to say goodbye, and friends and neighbours are finding other ways of showing they care, such as lining the streets as the hearse leaves for the funeral.
 Use of webcasts for crematorium services has also increased.
 Many families are planning to hold a celebration of their loved one’s life when restrictions have been lifted – this might be a memorial service, a big party, a country walk to scatter ashes – whatever feels right.

-We also realise that circumstances sometimes mean that holding a funeral service at present simply isn’t possible for those who are unable to travel or are shielding, and so we’re supporting those who chose to hold an unattended cremation.
+We also realise that circumstances sometimes mean that holding a funeral service at present simply isn’t possible for those who are unable to travel or who are vulnerable, so we’re supporting those who chose to hold an unattended cremation.

 Contacting and visiting us

-As social distancing requirements continue, our receptions continue to be closed to the public except by appointment.
+As social distancing requirements continue, our receptions continue to be open by appointment, with a maximum of 2 visitors at any time.
 If you need our help, please telephone whichever one of our funeral homes you would like to deal with, and we will assist you over the phone initially.
-We are happy to make all of the funeral arrangements by phone and email if you wish, or we can meet by appointment at our premises with a maximum of two people attending.
+We are happy to make all of the arrangements for a funeral or a funeral plan by phone and email if you wish, or we can meet by appointment at our premises with a maximum of two people attending.
 You can call us 24 hours a day and a member of staff will be able to assist you.